paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - It verified, and documented verification of, provisional‑approval conditions before 68 million doses transitioned to full registration.
 - It established the governance, oversight and performance‑measurement arrangements its own Plan indicated.

-The problem is straightforward: **TGA made commitments to 26 million Australians about enhanced, documented safety monitoring.
-It cannot, on the record, show that those commitments were kept.** This gap in demonstrable accountability requires formal, independent investigation and reform of pharmacovigilance and provisional‑approval frameworks.
+The problem is straightforward: **TGA made commitments to Australians about enhanced, documented safety monitoring for COVID-19 vaccines administered to 21.2 million people.
+It cannot, on the record, show that those commitments were kept.** This gap in demonstrable accountability requires formal, independent investigation and reform of pharmacovigilance and provisional approval frameworks.

 ## Methodology and Evidence Base